GSA-TTS/identity-site/content/_partners/faq._en.md

             Login.gov is not a standalone federal agency.
 We are a program of the [General Services Administration](https://www.gsa.gov/) (GSA), an agency of the U.S. federal government.
 The program is run by the [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) (TTS), a group that leads the digital transformation of the federal government by helping agencies build, buy, and share technology that allows them to provide more accessible, efficient, and effective products and services for the American people.
     -
         id: a-5
-        title: Does Login.gov partner with state and local governments?
+        title: Does Login.gov partner with state, local, and territory governments?
         content: >-
             Yes, Login.gov partners with state, local, and territory governments.
 These government entities need simple and secure solutions to help the public access services and resources, and with this partnership, they can leverage Login.gov to create a seamless and secure sign-in experience for the public to access these services and resources.
 [Learn more about the path to partnership](/partners/state-and-local/){:class="usa-nav_link caret"}
     -